-At one month, three months and six months after treatment, 14, 11 and ten patients, respectively, were evaluable for efficacy assessment.
-11 of 14 evaluable patients, or 78.6%, were MRD- at one month after treatment, all 11 evaluable patients, or 100%, were MRD- at three months after treatment, and all ten evaluable patients, or 100%, were MRD- at six months after treatment.
-Of the overall 16 patients, seven patients were measured by flow cytometry with a sensitivity level of 10-4, and nine patients were measured by EuroFlow, a standardized procedure designed to measure MRD, with a sensitivity level of 10-6 and at least 1.08x10^7 cells analyzed.
-At the landmark analysis at six months post treatment, treatment of all six patients in DL3, or 100%, had achieved and maintained MRD- sCR, which includes patients heavily pretreated with Daratumumab.
-Five of these six patients in DL3, or 83.3%, had high-risk features according to mSMART criteria.
+At one month and six months after treatment, 16 and 14 patients, respectively, were evaluable for efficacy assessment.
+13 of 16 evaluable patients, or 81.3%, were MRD- at one month after treatment, and all 14 evaluable patients, or 100%, were MRD- at six months after treatment.
+Of the overall 19 patients, seven patients were measured by flow cytometry with a sensitivity level of 10-4, and 12 patients were measured by EuroFlow, a standardized procedure designed to measure MRD, with a sensitivity level of 10-6 and at least 1.08x10-7 cells analyzed.
+At the analysis at six months post treatment, all nine patients in DL3, which were evaluable for assessment, or 100%, had achieved and maintained MRD- sCR, which includes patients heavily pretreated, including by anti-CD38 agents such as daratumumab.